 During his teen years, Tevante was always overweight.
-He was often teased during high school about his 5′ 7″ 400 pound frame.
+He was often teased during high school about his 5′ 7″ 400-pound frame.
 He eventually ballooned up to 405 pounds when he was 19.

 Even when he started college — new surroundings, new friends–he still struggled with those feelings of embarrassment and shame.

-“I was tired of everything; tired of people laughing at me, tired of being overweight, tired of being treated differently,” he said.
+“I was tired of everything; tired of people laughing at me, tired of being overweight, tired of being treated differently,” he shares.
 “I thought about committing suicide, but I didn’t want to leave my mother by herself.”

 After discovering the letter in his bedroom, his mom said she knew something had to change.

+“I saw how depressed he was getting, and that’s what hurt me the most,” his mother, Beverly Clark, says.
 But she was not going to let him struggle on his own.
 She had recently lost more than 100 pounds after a scare from her cardiologist who said she was on the verge of having a heart attack because of her weight.
 That experience made her believe her son could lose the weight, too.